-• Bandwidth reservation in MB/s • Stream IDs (when -v is also specified) For more information about the output format, see the grioqos(1M) man page.
-Displays a per-stream I/O service time histogram for all buckets.
-Displays a per-stream I/O service time histogram for the specified buckets .
+-s Prints a more human-readable summary of active streams than -1.
+Results are grouped per filesystem and include the following: Stream type Process ID (for application streams) Bandwidth reservation in MB/s • Stream IDs (when -v is also specified) For more information about the output format, see the grioqos(1M) man page. -t Displays a per-stream I/O service time histogram for all buckets. -⊤ buckets Displays a per-stream I/O service time histogram for the specified buckets .
 You can display a ranges of values.
-For example, the following would cause the values of 11 histogram buckets to be displayed: -T 0,1,2,3,20-25,52 Display verbose output (used with $-s$).
+For example, the following would cause the values of 11 histogram buckets to be displayed: -T 0,1,2,3,20-25,52 -v Display verbose output (used with -s). streamID Specifies the ID of an active GRIO stream. fs Specifies a path that identifies a mounted GRIO-managed filesystem. delay Specifies the length of time in seconds that griogos should sleep before retrieving each new set of statistics. count Specifies the total number of samples to be retrieved. streamID fs delay values.
+For example, the following would cause the values of 11 histogram buckets to be displayed: -T 0,1,2,3,20-25,52 Display verbose output (used with -s).
 Specifies the ID of an active GRIO stream.
 Specifies a path that identifies a mounted GRIO-managed filesystem.
-Specifies the length of time in seconds that grioqos should sleep before retrieving each new set of statistics.
-Specifies the total number of samples to be retrieved. out any arguments, it prints a usage message by default.
+Specifies the length of time in seconds that griogos should sleep before retrieving each new set of statistics platforms.

+If you specify griogos without any arguments, it prints a usage message by default.

-To terminate grioqos, press $\mbox{Ctrl-C}$ on Windows or send a SIGINT on other platforms.
+To terminate grioqos, press Ctrl-C on Windows or send a SIGINT on other